Microsoft returns to CES Las Vegas tech show

 Intel and Audi are both holding what is termed "tech titans keynote" events at the forthcoming show, which runs from 7 to 10 January.

 Sony, Samsung, LG, Panasonic, Huawei and Toyota are among others hosting both press conferences and stands.
 Google, Yahoo and Dropbox prefer to just book private meeting rooms.
-Apple does not attend in any formal capacity.'Set the agenda'
+Apple does not attend in any formal capacity.

 Microsoft is currently going through a period of upheaval.
 Last week Mr Ballmer gave a tearful farewell to staff having previously announced his resignation.